burgazov/social/README.md

 /social/user/follow?userName=User Name&flag=ADD - same as above, i.e. if flag omitted by default operation will be add all /social/user/follow?userName=User Name&flag=REMOVE - same as above, but will remove them instead

+# Cloud running instance
+It will follow shortly on AWS